Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Introduction

 Here $C(\kappa)>0$ is an absolute constant depending only on $\kappa$. \end{theorem}

-\paragraph{Literature Review:} We remark that several results for covariance estimation under missing observations were obtained in the literature, for example \cite{lounici2014high,Rao,pavez2020covariance,park2021,klochkov2020uniform,cai2016minimax}, but it happens that none of the previous results were able simultaneously scale correctly with the factor of $p$ and to recover a sub-Gaussian estimator as in \cite{abdalla2022,oliveira2022improved} when $p=1$, even if we assume that the data is Gaussian.
+\paragraph{Literature Review:} We remark that several results for covariance estimation under missing observations were obtained in the literature, for example \cite{lounici2014high,Rao,pavez2020covariance,park2021,klochkov2020uniform,cai2016minimax}.
+However, none of the previous results has been able to simultaneously scale correctly with the factor of $p$ and recover a sub-Gaussian estimator when $p=1$, as established in \cite{abdalla2022,oliveira2022improved}, even when the data is Gaussian.
 Moreover, the convergence rate is optimal up to an absolute constant: When $p=1$, a classical result by Lounici and Koltchinskii \cite[Theorem 4]{koltchinskii2017operators} states that if $G_1,\ldots, G_N$ are i.i.d mean zero Gaussian vectors with covariance matrix $\Sigma$ and $N\ge r(\Sigma)$, then

-This shows optimality with respect to the effective rank.
-They also showed that that the expectation is tightly concentrated around the mean and our quantitative convergence rate with respect to $\delta$ matches their result up to an absolute constant.
-This is indeed optimal, see \cite{mendelson2020robust,abdalla2022} for a more technical discussion, but it should be not a surprise that we cannot obtain a stronger concentration than the Gaussian tail.
-In addition to this, the dependence with respect to $p$ is also optimal due to a lower bound from Lounici \cite[Theorem 2]{lounici2014high}.
-In a nutshell, his result shows that there exists absolute constants $c_1,c_2>0$ such that
+This essentially shows optimality with respect to the effective rank, as we expect that the empirical covariance for Gaussian distributions to be sharp in expectation.
+They also showed that that the expectation is tightly concentrated around the mean, and our quantitative convergence rate with respect to $\delta$ matches their result up to an absolute constant.
+Both are indeed optimal among all (measurable) estimators for the covariance; see \cite{mendelson2020robust,abdalla2022} for a more technical discussion.
+Intuitively, it should be not surprising that we cannot beat the Gaussian decay.

+In addition to this, the dependence with respect to $p$ is also optimal thanks to a minimax lower bound from Lounici \cite[Theorem 2]{lounici2014high}.
+In a nutshell, his result shows that there exists absolute constants $c_1,c_2>0$ for which

-Here the infimum is taken with respect to all estimators that depend only on the data and the supremum is taken over all possible distributions with covariance matrix $\Sigma$.
-This implies that our main result captures the optimal dependence with respect to $p$ as well. \
+Here, the infimum is taken with respect to all estimators that depend only on the data, and the supremum is taken over all possible distributions with covariance matrix $\Sigma$.
+This implies that our main result captures the optimal dependence with respect to $p$ as well.

-To conclude, we mention that we only focus on the information theoretic limits, without considering any computational constraint.
+It is important to note that the main drawback of our result is that our estimator is not computationally tractable.
+The primary focus of this work is on the information-theoretic limits of covariance estimators, specifically our main contribution is demonstrating the possibility of constructing an optimal data-driven estimator for covariance under minimal assumptions on the data (albeit it is computationally infeasible).

 To the best of our knowledge, there are no computable estimators for the covariance matrix under heavy tails, even in the case without missing observations.
+We leave it as an important open problem.